 In 1964 Betty and Gervas retired back to England, and bought Ford Lodge near Wiveliscombe, their home until December 1999 when they moved to Elliscombe Park.

 While at Ford Lodge, Betty became involved with the English Girl Guides, and became Commissioner for South West England.

 Betty was awarded the C.B.E. for her services to the Girl Guide Movement.

 Betty also accompanied her mother, Olave, Lady Baden-Powell, D.B.E., World Chief Guide, on some of her tours, and also did some Guiding tours herself, and yet others with her husband.
 Betty's journals for these tours will also be found elsewhere on this WebSite.

 In addition to these endeavours, Betty also ran the house, and did much of the gardening, and their home was always open to a constant stream of visitors from all over the world.
 The gardens were opened to the public on 11th July 2010 by the new owner, Jane Hewitt, as described on page 54 of the June 2010 issue of "Somerset Life", see http://edition.pagesuite-professional.co.uk/launch.aspx?referral=other&pnum=&refresh=Hc30n1K8Fa40&EID=f8555714-2859-40af-a67c-d02667e54c96&skip=true

 Betty was a constant support to her husband, enabling him to achieve much more than he would otherwise have been able.

 Betty aged 69, on her 50th Wedding Anniversary in 1986

 If you should have any "anecdotes" about Betty, we would be most pleased to receive them, either through the GUESTBOOK page or the GIVE FEEDBACK page.

-The photographs are scanned from ScrapBooks, and are 550 pixels wide; I have high-resolution versions - and an awful lot more besides!
+Most of the photographs are scanned from ScrapBooks, and are 550 pixels wide; I have high-resolution versions, so if you want, just ask.